dij0s/PETAL/thesis/bachelor_thesis.typ

 This algorithm is numerically stable and does not require storing all the data points, reducing the memory footprint of the system.

-_In fine_, the token utilization of users is tracked in the form of three metrics only: the average token count per prompt (1), the sum of squared differences from the current mean, from which the variance can be computed (2), and the cumulative count of prompts (3).
+To sum up, the token utilization of users is tracked in the form of three metrics only: the average token count per prompt (1), the sum of squared differences from the current mean, from which the variance can be computed (2), and the cumulative count of prompts (3).

 When users prompt the AI, the cumulative token count for that run is monitored.
 This value is then compared against the user's sampled token utilization distribution using a z-score to measure how far the new usage deviates from the user's average.
 Accordingly, the token usage of the current prompt is categorized into one of the predefined categories: "bad", "average", or "good" ; each associated with a color pelet displayed in the interface.